hanami/guides/content/v2.3/introduction/building-a-web-app.md

 Let's take a look at Hanami by creating the beginnings of a bookshelf app.

-TODO: VISIT THE HOME PAGE

-Let's change this to expect a page showing "Welcome to Bookshelf".
+We'll start by creating a home page that displays "Welcome to Bookshelf".

 First, let's open our app's routes file at `config/routes.rb`: